The Inevitable Rise and Liberation of NiggyTardust!: Release

 The album was available for purchase or free download at NiggyTardust.com.
-The website allowed users to pay $5 to support the artist and be given the choice of downloading a 192kbit/s MP3 version, 320kbit/s MP3 version or lossless FLAC version.
+The website allowed users to pay $5 to support the artist and be given the choice of downloading a 192 kbit/s MP3 version, 320 kbit/s MP3 version or lossless FLAC version.
 Digital distribution of the album is provided by Musicane.
 Reznor publicised the album on the Nine Inch Nails website and mailing list, saying that "Saul's not the household name that Radiohead is" and urging fans to support him.
 This was a reference to Radiohead's In Rainbows, which was released in October on the band's own website with customers choosing how much they want to pay for the album.
 The free option has since been removed, with a message on the website claiming their intention had always been to remove it after 100,000 free downloads of the album.

 It was announced at nin.com that, as of January 2, 2008, two months since its release, 154,449 people had downloaded NiggyTardust.
 Of that number, 28,322 people chose to pay the asked price of US$5 (US$141,610 Total).
 In comparison, Saul's self-titled album has sold 30,000 copies since its release in 2004.

 A physical release of the album was released on July 8, 2008.
 It contained five bonus tracks.